Solution | Real Estate Pricing#

 Overview#

-Business Case#
+Business case#

 Assets invested in Real Estate have x3 in the past ten years to exceed 3,3 trn$ AUM.
 The pandemic has triggered significant volatility on real estate pricing: on average, commercial real estate indexes have seen their prices drop by -25% in a year.

 In this non-regulated market, the importance of strong valuation strategies is critical to support opportunity identification, fuel impactful negotiation strategies, and optimize P&L management.
-Teams focused on developing effective valuation models need to manage complex data integrations, detailed modelling challenges, while ensuring the output results are easily consumable by other teams and clients.
+Teams focused on developing effective valuation models need to manage complex data integrations, detailed modelling challenges, while ensuring the output results are consumable by other teams and clients.

 This work can often involve distinct skill sets and underlying technologies, making collaboration challenging and creating project inefficiencies.
-By removing the need for upfront investment in Webapp and API design, allowing data scientists, data analysts and asset managers to interact collaboratively, and providing a flexible and complete project framework with real-world data, this solution accelerates time to insight and minimizes unnecessary development and effort.
+By removing the need for upfront investment in Webapp and API design, allowing data scientists, data analysts and asset managers to interact collaboratively, and providing a flexible and complete project framework with real-world data, this Solution accelerates time to insight and minimizes unnecessary development and effort.

-Technical Requirements#
+Technical requirements#

-To leverage this solution, you must meet the following requirements:
+To leverage this Solution, you must meet the following requirements:

 Have access to a Dataiku 12.0+* instance.